tomhrr/dale/doc/1-7-macros.md

 Memory allocated by way of this function will be freed by the compiler after it has finished evaluating the macro.

-`arg-count` is an `int` containing the total number of arguments passed to the macro.
-This is present so that varargs macros can be supported without requiring macro users to also provide the number of arguments/forms being passed to the macro.
+The number of arguments passed to the macro can be retrieved by way of the `arg-count` function, which takes the context as its single argument.
+This function is present so that varargs macros can be supported without requiring macro users to also provide the number of arguments/forms being passed to the macro.
 Varargs macros otherwise operate in the same way as varargs functions.

+Aside from these, each of the [introspection](./2-1-introspection.md) functions takes a macro context as its first argument.

 ### Examples